gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

     procedure Finalize   (Obj : in out Ctrl);
     procedure Initialize (Obj : in out Ctrl);

-As of this writing, the RFC is implemented except for the `No_Raise` aspect.

 Link to the original RFC:
 https://github.com/AdaCore/ada-spark-rfcs/blob/topic/finalization-rehaul/considered/rfc-generalized-finalization.md